We may get commissions for purchases made through links in this post.

 Cats don’t like the stench of the litter box either.
 And no amount of scent will cover that stench – when a sensitive feline nose is concerned.

-Which is why using scented litter isn’t the answer.
+This is why using scented litter isn’t the answer.
 The litter box should simply be clean enough, so as not to produce any stench, to begin with.
 You can read more here about how to minimize litter box smell without resorting to scented litter.

 You should opt for cat litter that absorbs odor rather than masking it.
 Scented litters usually do the latter, surrounding the litterbox with some kind of floral scent.